TEST 2: Verifying Throttle Position Sensor Has Power

 IMPORTANT: Be careful and do not accidentally or intentionally short this Ground circuit to battery voltage or you'll fry your Corolla's fuel injection computer.

 Set your multimeter to Volts DC mode.

-Probe the TPS connector's BLK/LT BLU wire with the black multimeter test lead.
+Probe the TPS connector wire that connects to the TP sensor's pin #1 with the black multimeter test lead.

 Now, with the red multimeter test lead, probe the battery positive (+) terminal.

-- The TP sensor is not creating an increasing/decreasing voltage signal when manually opening/closing the throttle plate (TEST 1).
+- The TP sensor is not providing a varying voltage signal when manually opening the throttle plate.

 CASE 2: Multimeter DID NOT show 11 to 12 Volts.
 Double check that you're testing the correct TP sensor harness terminal wire and repeat the test.

-Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 4.7L Jeep as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).
+Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 1.6L Toyota as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).

 If this info saved the day, buy me a beer!